patrickbucher/paedubucher.ch/articles.md/open-bsd-on-the-desktop-part-2.md

 # Conclusion

-Not only is my enhanced setup now ready to do some serious work, but also did my understanding of some OpenBSD subjects.
+Not only is my enhanced setup now ready to do some serious work, but I also increased my understanding of some OpenBSD subjects.
 There are still things to be improved and to be understood, but my setup is now good enough so that I no longer need a Linux machine running next to it.
 I'm looking forward to use and learn about OpenBSD in the time to come.
 I'll write additional articles on the subject as soon as I have enough subject material ready.